Developing Impala Applications

 The SELECT statement includes familiar clauses such as

-.
-You will find familiar notions such as joins, built-in functions for processing strings, numbers, and dates, aggregate functions, subqueries, and comparison operators such asIN()
+WHERE,GROUP BY,ORDER BY, andWITH.
+You will find familiar notions such as joins, built-in functions for processing strings, numbers, and dates, aggregate functions, subqueries, and comparison operators such asIN()andBETWEEN.
+TheSELECTstatement is the place where SQL standards compliance is most important. -

 From the data warehousing world, you will recognize the notion of partitioned tables.
 One or more columns serve as partition keys, and the data is physically arranged so that queries that refer to the partition key columns in the

-clause can skip partitions that do not match the filter conditions.
-For example, if you have 10 years worth of data and use a clause such asWHERE year = 2015
+WHEREclause can skip partitions that do not match the filter conditions.
+For example, if you have 10 years worth of data and use a clause such asWHERE year = 2015,WHERE year > 2010, orWHERE year IN (2014, 2015), Impala skips all the data for non-matching years, greatly reducing the amount of I/O for the query. -

 In Impala 1.2 and higher, UDFs let you perform custom comparisons and transformation logic during